tvsnarayana/AzureDevTestDeploy/readme.md

 $ script/dev.sh

-This command will build and start a devleopment container on your designated dev machine (see DEV_MAHCINE_NAME in config.sh).
+This command will build and start a devleopment container on your designated dev machine (see DEV_MACHINE_NAME in config.sh).
 Once the container is started two containers inside this dev one will be started, one for each of the apps (Java and ASP.Net).